 Moreover, the 1 Cor.
 10:7 passage refers back to the Golden Calf incident (cf. Ex.
-32), and proves that idolatry doesn't have to be habitual lifestyle to make the Corinthian Christians idolaters!
+32), and proves that idolatry doesn't have to be habitual lifestyle or practice of sin to make the Corinthian Christians idolaters!
 Again, since 1 Cor.
-10:7 refers back to just one act, apparently Paul believed that just one act would make the Corinthian Christian idolaters!
+10:7 refers back to just one act, apparently Paul believed that just one act would change the Corinthian Christians into idolaters!

 Acid Test Question to Spot A License For Immorality

 I Thought Eternal Security Kept Me Safe As An Occasional Drunkard